The Continuum Model of Scholarship: A Toolkit for Professional Development, Dr Dave Collins

 Welcome to the Continuum Model of Scholarship Toolkit.
 This developmental toolkit is based on the Advance HE/HEA publication ‘The Continuum Model of Scholarship’ (Collins, 2016) and its central purpose is to encourage you to self-reflectively explore the essential links between your scholarly activity and your engagement with teaching and learning in Higher Education.

 Because it is set in the context of the UK Professional Standards Framework, this toolkit can be used to act as a springboard in applying for Fellowship of the Higher Education Academy.

 Building your portfolio

-All your writing will be saved as an ongoing portfolio of practice, which you can return to in order to add, edit, change whenever you wish.
-You can export your writing into a Excel spreadsheet which you could then use, for example, for your own record of academic development, your appraisal documentation, or for a formal application for Fellowship of the Higher Education Academy.
+You can export your writing into an Excel spreadsheet or take a screenshot of it which you could then use, for example, for your own record of academic development, your appraisal documentation, or for a formal application for Fellowship of the Higher Education Academy.

 The toolkit follows the outline of the UKPSF Dimensions of the Framework with its three key sets:

 - Areas of Activity (A) with five aspects

 - Core Knowledge (K) with six aspects

 You will see that each aspect of the Dimensions has been broadly aligned to either ‘teaching and learning’ or ‘scholarship’.
 However, there will inevitably be overlap.